 Muscle stiffness or spasms (spasticity) are also common.
 You might experience stiff muscles or joints as well as uncontrollable, painful jerking movements of the extremities.
 The legs are most often affected, but back pain is also common.

 Unexplained fatigue and weakness affect about 80 percent of people in the early stages of MS.

 Chronic fatigue occurs when nerves deteriorate in the spinal column.
 Usually, the fatigue appears suddenly and lasts for weeks before improving.
 The weakness is most noticeable in the legs at first.

 Dizziness and problems with coordination and balance can decrease the mobility of someone with MS. Your doctor may refer to these as problems with your gait.
-People with MS often feel lightheaded, dizzy, or feel as if their surroundings are spinning (vertigo).
-This symptom often occurs when a person stands up.
+People with MS often feel lightheaded, dizzy, or as if their surroundings are spinning (vertigo).
+This symptom often occurs when you stand up.